 Sustainable Juicing Weight Loss Plan

 Any juicing weight loss plan is going to have to fit in with the longstanding weight loss paradigm: expend more calories than you take in.
 Marketing campaigns pitch a juice cleanse where you completely cut food out of your diet and replace it with juice for a certain amount of time.
-Now here’s the thing about going 100% juice (and no solid foods) to lose weight—it’s not sustainable.
+Now here's the thing about going 100% juice (and no solid foods) to lose weight it's not sustainable.
 Any weight shredded will be regained once you start eating again.

 Any sustainable juicing weight loss plan mixes juicing with eating actual food.
 Yes.
 Food.
 This way you can still get your vital nutrients from fruits and vegetables and still get the rest of the nutrients your body needs from grains and meat.